 What a Toy-Store Owner Said: “They also make a magnetic version that’s pretty neat,” says Tim Shingleton, assistant manager at Playthings Etc. “You set it next to a magnet, and it’ll crawl over.”

-Fat Brain Toys is putting tiny tots in a trance with their unique twist on the old rainbow stacker.
+Fat Brain Toys, another one of the most popular toys this holiday, is putting tiny tots in a trance with their unique twist on the old rainbow stacker.
 Long and short: It has a corkscrew pole.
 So instead of just stacking colorful plastic donuts on top of one another, these star-shaped discs spin down the threaded pole all the way to the base.
 And kids can sequence the varying-sized discs any way they want to.
 Not only that, but kids can either lift the pole out of the base or turn it upside down, and they all spin off.

 What a Toy-Store Owner Says: “We’ve had to keep reordering and reordering,” says Gray-Burlingame of this visually stimulating motor-skills booster for one-year olds.
 “It might be in the baby toy section, but adults really have as much fun as the kids do.”